 Learn how to become a psychiatrist.
 Research the education and career requirements, training and licensure information and experience required for starting a career in psychiatry.

 A career in psychiatry entails undergraduate school, medical school and residency training.
+Licensing as a medical doctor is required, and optional certifications are available.
 The following table outlines common requirements to become a psychiatrist as reported by the U.S. Bureau of Labor Statistics (BLS):

 |Experience||Four years of residency training|

 |Licensure and Certification||A state-issued license is required, voluntary certifications are available|

 |Key Skills||Verbal and written communication, leadership, organizational, problem solving, empathy, patience|